Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Experiments

 \section{Experiments}

-In this section, we present interpolation experiments using a range of models and two real-world data sets consisting of multivariate, sparse and irregularly sampled time series data $-$ Physionet Challenge 2012 and MIMIC-III.
+In this section, we present interpolation experiments using a range of models on three real-world data sets.
+PhysioNet Challenge 2012 \citep{physionet} and MIMIC-III \citep{johnson2016mimic} consist of multivariate, sparse and irregularly sampled time series data.
+We also perform experiments on the Climate dataset \citep{climate}, consisting of multi-rate time series.
 We also show qualitative results on a synthetic dataset.

-\paragraph{Datasets:} To demonstrate the capabilities of our model qualitatively, we generate a synthetic dataset consisting of $2000$ trajectories each consisting of $50$ time points with values between $0$ and $1$.
-We fix $10$ reference time points and draw values for each from a standard normal distribution.
-We then use an RBF kernel smoother with a fixed bandwidth of $120.0$ to construct local interpolations over the $50$ time points.
-We randomly sample $3 - 10$ observations from each trajectory to simulate a sparse and irregularly sampled univariate time series.

-The PhysioNet Challenge 2012 dataset \citep{physionet} consists of multivariate time series data with $37$ physiological variables from intensive care unit (ICU) records.
-Each record contains measurements from the first $48$ hours after admission.
-We use the protocols described in \citet{Rubanova2019} and round the observation times to the nearest minute resulting in $2880$ possible measurement times per time series.
-The data set consists includes $8000$ instances that can be used for interpolation experiments.
-The MIMIC-III data set \citep{johnson2016mimic} is a multivariate time series dataset containing sparse and irregularly sampled physiological signals collected at Beth Israel Deaconess Medical Center.
-We use the procedures proposed by \citet{shukla2019} to process the data set.
-This results in $53,211$ records each containing $12$ physiological variables.
-We use all $53,211$ instances to perform interpolation experiments.
-We note that MIMIC-III is available through a permissive data use agreement and PhysioNet is freely available for research use.
-More details are included in Appendix \ref{sec:dataset_details}.
+Details of each dataset can be found in the Appendix \ref{sec:dataset_details}.